Fundamental diagram of traffic flow: Speed-flow

+Speed, flow and density in traffic.

 Speed – flow diagrams are used to determine the speed at which the optimum flow occurs.
 There are currently two shapes of the speed-flow curve.
 The speed-flow curve also consists of two branches, the free flow and congested branches.
 The diagram is not a function, allowing the flow variable to exist at two different speeds.
 The flow variable existing at two different speeds occurs when the speed is higher and the density is lower or when the speed is lower and the density is higher, which allows for the same flow rate.
 In the first speed-flow diagram, the free flow branch is a horizontal line, which shows that the roadway is at free flow speed until the optimum flow is reached.
 Once the optimum flow is reached, the diagram switches to the congested branch, which is a parabolic shape.
 The second speed flow diagram is a parabola.
 The parabola suggests that the only time there is free flow speed is when the density approaches zero; it also suggests that as the flow increases the speed decreases.
 This parabolic graph also contains an optimum flow.
 The optimum flow also divides the free flow and congested branches on the parabolic graph.